 If you’re coming from Suvarnabhumi Airport, you will also have to pay the ฿75 expressway toll fees, on top of the fare.

-This is the fastest way to get to the city proper because you’ll be dodging Bangkok’s infamous traffic jams.
+The AIRPORT RAIL LINK is the fastest way to get to the city proper because you’ll be dodging Bangkok’s infamous traffic jams.
 You can find the station at the basement of the airport’s passenger terminal.
 There’s a train every 15 minutes from 6am to 12 midnight.
 It’s connected to the city’s BTS Skytrain at two stations: Makkasan (฿35) and Phayathai (฿45), the last station.
 The journey takes around 25 minutes.

 If you’re staying in Silom area, you can connect at either station.